sungnga/practice/web-dev/README.md

   - Note that creating an instance/object of a Model class does not save/add the instance to the database.
 This just creates a JS object
   - We need to call the .save() method on the instance to save it to MongoDB

+**Mongoose middleware:**
+- Middleware (also called pre and post hooks) are functions which are passed control during execution of asynchronous functions.
+Middleware is specified on the schema level and is useful for writing plugins
+- **Types of middleware:**
+  - Mongoose has 4 types of middleware:
+    - document middleware
+    - model middleware
+    - aggregate middleware
+    - query middleware
+  - In document middleware functions, `this` refers to the document
+  - In query middleware functions, `this` refers to the query